arvse/xcbackup/README.md

 About
 -----
 This tools keeps file encrypted with separate file headers.
 For example let's create a backup on disk device:
 ```
 xcbackup -c TestPassword_123 /dev/sdzzz dir1 dir2 file1
 ```

-If some sectors are gone, you should not loose other files,

-because each file is prefixed with byte sequence and

-has its own encryption header and file header before its body.
+If some sectors are gone, you should not loose other files, because each file is prefixed with byte sequence and has its own encryption header and file header before its body.

-If a corrupted data sequence is found, then the progranm

-will lookup for nearest file prefix bytes found.
+If a corrupted data sequence is found, then the progranm will lookup for nearest file prefix bytes found to extract next file.

 Usage
 -----